 Executing transactions on the source to test CDC

+In this step, you will execute a few transactions on the source to confirm your changes are migrated to target database.

-Once your task’s initial load is completed.
-You might want to execute a few transactions on the source.
-So, connect to your source database as dbmaster using your favorite tool: SQLDeveloper, DBeaver or even SQL*Plus!
+Connect to your source database as dbmaster using your favorite tool: SQLDeveloper, DBeaver or even SQL*Plus!

-Execute the following to sell some tickets:
+Execute the following SQL statement to sell some tickets:

 This is a stored procedure in Oracle, it will take ~ 3mins to perform 1000 transactions